stoogoff/sw-adversaries/readme.md

 ```

-## TODO

-- More adversaries
+# Completed Adversaries

-	- core books (DONE)
+- core books
 	- Age of Rebellion
 	- Edge of the Empire
 	- Force and Destiny
 - source books
 	- Lords of Nal Hutta
 	- Strongholds of Resistance
 	- **Suns of Fortune (there's a barabel enforcer with different weapon load out)**
 	- Nexus of Power
 - career books
 	- *Dangerous Covenants (no stats)*
 	- Desparate Allies
 	- Endless Vigil
 	- Far Horizons
 	- *Fly Casual (no stats)*
 	- *Forged in Battle (no stats)*
 	- Keeping the Peace
 	- *No Disintegrations (no stats)*
 	- Savage Spirits
 	- Special Modifications
 	- Stay on Target
 - beginner's games
 	- Age of Rebellion
 - adventure books
 	- Beyond the Rim
 	- Chronicles of the Gatekeeper
 	- Friends Like These
 	- Ghosts of Dathomir
 	- Mask of the Pirate Queen
 	- Rescue at Glare Peak
 	- Under a Black Sun
 - adventures
 	- A Deal Gone Wrong
 	- A Quick Stopover
 	- Beyond the Boiling Sea
 	- Beyond the Rim
 	- Chronicles of the Gatekeeper
 	- Claustrophobia
 	- Conical Six Summit
 	- Exploring the Acablas Ruins
 	- Friends Like These
 	- Hard Bargain
 	- If It Sounds too Good to be True...
 	- In Too Deep
 	- Lessons from the Past
 	- Long Arm of the Law
 	- Lost Knowledge
 	- Mask of the Pirate Queen
 	- Operation Shell Game
 	- Perlemian Haul
 	- Phantoms in the Dark
 	- Rescue at Glare Peak
 	- Rubbing Slimy Elbows
 	- Sabacc Game on the Row
 	- Taming the Dragon
 	- Takeover at Whisper Base
 	- The Corellian Shuffle
 	- The Dead Road
 	- The Geharr Incident
 	- The Light Within
 	- The Menagerie
 	- The Trial of Skill
 	- Toydarian Grocery Shopping
 	- Trouble Brewing
 	- Tunnel Delving
 	- Under a Black Sun
 	- Vault of Justice
 	- Welcome Aboard
 	- Witch’s Wrath

+## TODO

 - Favicon
 - Links between adversaries
 - Proper force pips rather than using the light side icon